food-drink

 After countless meals across Málaga, these are the spots that keep drawing me back.

-For this list, there's only one rule: every restaurant had to offer something no other place in Málaga does.
+We've been eating our way around this city for years.
+For this list, every restaurant had to offer something you can't get anywhere else in Malaga.
 That narrowed things down, but what's left was worth the search.

-Expect everything from twisted circus-themed dining to meals served in egg cartons.
+Expect everything from auction-style seafood on the beach to circus-themed dining and meals served in egg cartons.

-And if you think we've missed a hidden gem, drop it in the comments.
+If you think we've missed a hidden gem, drop it in the comments.
 We're always hungry for suggestions.
-(If you love this, then take a look at our list of quirky cocktail lounges and bars in Malaga too!)
+And if you love this, take a look at our list of quirky cocktail lounges and bars in Malaga too.

 Compare hotel prices in Málaga